emilwalsted/respmech/README.md

 from a time series of recordings (e.g. obtained via LabChart).

 # Prerequisites
-The code is tested with Python 3.6+.
+The code runs on Python 3.6+.
 If you don't have Python installed, I would recommend that you download and install the free [Anaconda](https://www.anaconda.com/distribution/) – An all-inclusive package for scientists that contains everything you need.
 I prefer running/editing with Spyder (choose from the Anaconda main menu).

-# Usage
+# Getting started
 The file **respmech.py** contains the actual analysis code.
-You would then create another Python file for each setting/project which contains the analysis settings for that particular project (i.e. points to input files etc.)

-To get started, make a copy of the example file **example.py** and modify to reflect your setup and analysis (see below).
+Start by downloading it.
+You should then create another Python file for each setting/project which contains the analysis settings for that particular project (i.e. points to input files etc.).
+Make a copy of the template project file **example.py** and rename/modify to reflect your setup and analysis (see below).

 ## Input data
 Currently, supported input formats are: MATLAB, Excel and CSV.
 You can extend this yourself by modifying the _load()_ function in **respmech.py**.